All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Increased Appetite

-Many men notice increased hunger during the first few weeks, which is a natural metabolic response to elevated growth hormone.
+Many men notice increased hunger during the first few weeks, which is a natural metabolic response to improved growth hormone.
 This can actually be beneficial for men pursuing muscle-building goals, as it supports increased caloric intake alongside training.

 Male-Specific Considerations